omairaslam/Clipboard-Monitor/docs/MONITORING_METHODS.md

 # Clipboard Monitoring Methods

 This document explains the different clipboard monitoring methods used in the Clipboard Monitor application and their performance characteristics.
+All logging in the application is now plain text with timestamps and log levels (no colorized or rich formatting).

 ## Overview